-Our company has experience working on the Laramie County Detention Center providing our retro-commissioning services in 2016 and, as such, we understand the standards that the county expects.
+Our company has experience working with Laramie County and, as such, we understand the standards that the county expects.
 We also understand the county's desire for highly efficient and easily maintainable buildings.

 CONSTRUCTION PHASE

 Commissioning Plan/Pre Testing Checklist